kristinkspanos/data_analysis_movie_studio/README.md

 ## project goals
 Use data analysis to help a film studio determine what leads to a successful movie.
 This project was developed by Numa Dhamani as part of my mentorship.

-Determinants of success:
-* Return on Investment (ROI)
-* Revenue

 ## built with
 * Python 3
 * Jupyter Notebook

 ## data sources
-Movie studio dataset
+Movie studio dataset, provided by Numa Dhamani

 ### Numeric Variables
 Field | Description